Alfresco/docs-alfresco/content-accelerator/latest/index.md

 repositories through services work product including, but not limited to, Documentum and Hyland Flex (NoSQL) to surface content like documents, videos, and forms.

->**Note:** the name Alfresco Content Accelerator (ACA) has been choosen by Alfresco when productizing the OpenContent Management Suite.

 There are pre-configured “accelerators” on top of ACA that act as default configurations, or a starting point that the customer, or our services team can tweak to the customer’s unique needs through the no-code configurable administration interface.